the-t-in-rtf/fluid-handlebars/docs/handlebars.md

 To use this middleware, you need to make it aware of one or more directories that contain templates (typically via the `options.config.express.views` option in your `gpii.express` configuration.
 These options are passed to the underlying [renderer component](standaloneRenderer.md), see those docs for details.

+# `gpii.express.hb.live`

+This component grade extends `gpii.express.hb` and adds support for "live" reloading of templates.
+It uses an instance of [`gpii.handlebars.watcher`](watcher.md) to watch for changes to all directories specified in `options.templateDirs` see above.
+Whenever files are added, removed, or changed, the renderer's cache will be cleared and all partials will be reloaded.
+This process typically takes around two seconds, mainly because we wait to be sure the template has been completely saved to disc.
+See the [`gpii.handlebars.watcher`](watcher.md) docs for details.